 However, rolling out an upgrade may not be all that simple – especially if organizations don’t know where it’s been deployed as a component.

-At present, most of the attacks focus on the use of cryptocurrency mining at the expense of the victims.
+Currently, most of the attacks focus on using cryptocurrency mining at the expense of the victims.
 However, under the auspices of the noise, more advanced attackers may act aggressively against quality targets.

 Researchers at Microsoft have also warned about attacks attempting to take advantage of ‘Log4j’ vulnerabilities, including a range of crypto-mining malware.